LostArtefacts/tomb3_ConfigTool/README.md

 3. Launch tomb3_ConfigTool.exe.
 4. Change as many settings as desired.
 Press `Save` to write these values to disk so that tomb3 can read them.
 5. Shortcut buttons are provided to launch the game:
+   * Use the `Launch Setup` button to open the original setup window.
    * Use the `Launch tomb3` button to start the normal game.
-   * Use the `Launch TLA` button to start the gold edition of the game (The Lost Artefact).
+   * Use the `Launch Gold` button to start the gold edition of the game (The Lost Artefact).
 6. Use the `Restore Defaults` button at any time to revert to the default settings.

 Settings can also be exported and imported via the `Tools` menu options.